Jon Pertwee: 1969–1974: Doctor Who

-During his tenure as the Doctor, Pertwee appeared in the Amicus horror anthology The House That Dripped Blood (1971), which was filmed in the summer of 1970 between his first and second Doctor Who seasons.
-Pertwee played the lead in the last segment of the film as Paul Henderson, an arrogant horror film star who meets his doom thanks to a genuine vampire cloak.
-In 1973, Pertwee endorsed the Co-op's Baking Your Cake and Eating It, a recipe book written by Sarah Charles.
-It has been given the unofficial title of The Jon Pertwee Recipe Book.
+Pertwee co-starred in the Amicus horror anthology The House That Dripped Blood (1971), filmed in the summer of 1970 between his first and second Doctor Who seasons.
+He played Paul Henderson in the last segment of the film, an arrogant horror film star who meets his doom thanks to a genuine vampire cloak.
+Pertwee was the subject of an episode of Thames Television's This Is Your Life, broadcast 14 April 1971.
+"Who is the Doctor", a cover of the Doctor Who theme music featuring vocals by Pertwee, was released in November 1972.
+He promoted Doctor Who on the children's programme Blue Peter (broadcast 5 November 1973), entering the studio driving the Whomobile.